Milan, Michigan: Geography

 The Saline River passes through the center of Milan.
+The river is a southeast-flowing tributary of the River Raisin, part of the Lake Erie watershed.

 The city of Milan uses the 48160 ZIP Code, which also serves a larger area including London Township and Milan Township in Monroe County and Augusta Charter Township and York Charter Township in Washtenaw County.